Charles Klapow: Life and career

 Klapow was born to a Filipino mother, and a European-American father.
 Klapow began his dancing career aged 12, dancing for Patti LaBelle, Celine Dion, Sheila E., Salt-N-Pepa, Melissa Etheridge, and others in an all-star concert for the Pediatric AIDS Foundation.
 This included a dancing spot in the Paula Abdul music video "Zip-A-Dee-Doo-Dah".
 By the time he was 15, Charles was an assistant to choreographer and mentor Marguerite Derricks.
 He assisted Marguerite and danced in Austin Powers: International Man of Mystery (1997), 3rd Rock from the Sun, Fame L.A., among others.
 Charles created a dance company with partner Wade Robson in the mid-1990s called L.A.
 Images.

 In the fall of 2000, Klapow started choreographing for the Swedish pop group the A*Teens.
 He was their choreographer for music videos including "Floorfiller", "Halfway Around The World", "Sugar Rush", "Can't Help Falling In Love", and "I Promised Myself" as well as their tour director and choreographer from 2001 to 2003.
 These tours took Charles to Germany, Sweden and all over the United States, with additional spot dates in Mexico, Spain, Russia, and Denmark.

 Ever since the inaugural season of the WNBA Charles has been a choreographer for the "Sparkids", the hip-hop squad which performs at all Los Angeles Sparks home games.
 In 2005, Klapow became co-director of the squad under the direction of Christy Buss, and he assumed most of the choreography duties for the Sparkids during the 2005 and 2006 seasons.

 Klapow was brought on board by Kenny Ortega (Dirty Dancing choreographer) to help choreograph High School Musical (2006), a Disney Channel Original Movie, with Bonnie Story.
 Very quickly, Ortega became another mentor to Klapow as they quickly developed a working chemistry together.
 Klapow served with Ortega and Story as a choreographer for the film's sequels, High School Musical 2 and High School Musical 3: Senior Year.
-He can be seen in all High School Musical movies as a dancer and member of the school basketball team as well.
+He also had a role in all High School Musical movies as a student and member of the school basketball team as well.
 He also went on to choreograph the stage and ice tours.